 Exciting times ahead as the truck will be looking a lot more like “our truck” when we head to Pennsylvania… and I won’t be worrying about having a mechanical issue to interrupt our trip!

-I began my day back on ebay where I ordered a replacement grill for the truck.
-This is the last item on my list as the stock grill is just not attractive.
-Even painting it black wouldn’t fix what ails it anymore than it would with the grill on our 2006 Tundra.
-So, the new TRD Pro grill should be here by next Tuesday.
+I began my day back on ebay where I ordered a replacement grille for the truck.
+This is the last item on my list as the stock grille is just not attractive.
+Even painting it black wouldn’t fix what ails it anymore than it would with the grille on our 2006 Tundra.
+So, the new TRD Pro grille should be here by next Tuesday.